stealth-startup/mining-pool/README.md

 6. **Start solo mining**

+   We have a sample script in mining/script "start_node.sh".

    Suppose we need 3 process running on port 8334, 8335, 8336.

    Modify "blocknotify.sh" according to your ports